 Your child's care team is also your care team.
 We recognize that when a child is ill, it affects the entire family, and we do everything possible to meet your needs as well.

 Among the support resources for parents and families at Children's National, we created Our Stories as a way for parents to learn from others' past experiences and arm themselves with the knowledge to make it through this challenging process.
-It can be extremely difficult to face a health issue with your child, but parents who have been there can provide compassion, guide, and comfort parents in need.
+It can be extremely difficult to face a health issue with your child, but parents who have been there can provide compassion, guide, and comfort.

 All three of our Intensive Care Units (ICUs) received the Beacon Award from the American Association of Critical-Care Nurses (AACN).
 The PICU and CICU are designated gold-level and honored with a 3-year designation.
 The NICU is designated silver-level and has a 2-year designation.
 The Beacon Award signifies exceptional care through improved outcomes and greater overall satisfaction.
 For our critical care nurses and clinical teams, the Beacon Award means a positive and supportive work environment with greater collaboration between colleagues and leaders, higher morale and lower turnover.
 Congratulations to all of our caregivers and leadership teams across our Intensive Care Units for working together to meet and exceed the high standards set forth by the Beacon Award for Excellence.